YuraDoIt/TokenWalletScrape/README.md

-Hi to run this project you should
+Hi to run this project you need: create folder to clone repo
-- git clone <url>
+- git clone git@github.com:YuraDoIt/TokenWalletScrape.git

 Register on Moralis and get you Api key